PlatONnetwork/docs/docs/PlatON内置合约.md

       - Verifier's node id
       - Block height when staking is initiated
-      - The settlement cycle of the most recent delegation to the candidate
+      - The Epoch of the most recent delegation to the candidate
       - Initiation of the `von` entrustment for the lock-up period of the free amount of the entrusted account
       - Initiation of the delegated `von` during the hesitation period of the free amount of the entrusted account
       - Initiate the `von` entrusted for the lock-up period of the lock-up amount of the entrusted account